toeireishuman/CS110/README.md

-# CS110
+# CS110 - Systematic program design

-systematic program design
+A course in systematic program design

+All the materials in this repository are posted for demonstrating learning progress.